-In late fiscal 2022, we invited the Company's largest stockholders, which together represented over 75% of our outstanding shares, to speak with management and, if requested, the Lead Director about topics important to them.
-Specific topics covered during these conversations included Board diversity, the repopulation of our office facilities following the height of the COVID-19 pandemic and other governance matters, executive compensation, and ESG matters (including human capital management, DEI, data privacy, and climate-related risks).
+In late fiscal 2023, we invited the Company's largest stockholders, whose holdings together represented over 77% of our outstanding shares, to speak with management and, if requested, the Lead Director about topics important to them.
+Specific topics covered during these conversations included Board diversity, executive compensation, and sustainability-related matters (including human capital management; DEIB); data privacy, and climate-related risks).
 We were pleased with the stockholder feedback, which indicated that our stockholders are generally satisfied with the Company's corporate governance and executive compensation practices as well as the format and content of the Company's proxy statement and Corporate Sustainability Report.
 To enable the Board and its committees to consider direct stockholder feedback, information about these investor conversations is shared with the Board and its committees.
 The table below describes requests received during these conversations and our responses to those requests.

-What We Heard What We Did Expand the discussion of Social-related components of your ESG story (e.g., responsible investment; responsible products; DEI; attracting and cultivating talent; training and personal development) as these are the most meaningful ESG components to Primerica.
-We expanded disclosure of relevant Social- related areas in this Proxy Statement and in our 2022 Corporate Sustainability Report, which was released on our investor relations website in December 2022.
-Expand information provided in your Task Force on Climate-Related Financial Disclosure ("TCFD") report.
-In our 2022 Corporate Sustainability Report, we expanded our TCFD report to include the climate-related risks and opportunities applicable to Primerica.
-Further, we provided the results of a third-party facilitated climate materiality assessment completed in early 2022.
+What We Heard What We Did

+Continue to expand the discussion of Social-related components of your Sustainability story (e.g., responsible life insurance product offerings; responsible and sustainable investment products; responsible investment policies and practices; Diversity, Equality, Inclusion and Belonging; worklife balance; attracting and cultivating talent; training and personal development) as these are the most meaningful sustainability components to Primerica.

+We expanded disclosure of relevant Socialrelated areas in this Proxy Statement and in our 2023 Corporate Sustainability Report, which was posted in the Sustainability section of our investor relations website in December 2023.

+Expand information provided pertaining to the Board's and management's roles in enterprise risk management.

+We expanded disclosure of the role of the Board and management in the Company's enterprise risk management program in this Proxy Statement and in our 2023 Corporate Sustainability Report.

 Add a right for stockholders to call a special meeting.

-The Board will consider this provision in 2023 during its annual review of the Company's Charter and By-Laws.
+The Board will consider this provision in 2024 during its annual review of the Company's Charter and By-Laws.

 Reduce the supermajority thresholds currently required to amend the Company's Charter and/or By-Laws.

-The Board will consider this provision in 2023 during its annual review of the Company's Charter and By-Laws.
+The Board will consider this provision in 2024 during its annual review of the Company's Charter and By-Laws.

-Environmental, Social and Governance (ESG) Matters
+Sustainability Matters

-Oversight of ESG Matters
+Oversight of Sustainability Matters

-The Board of Directors has delegated to the Corporate Governance Committee responsibility for oversight of the Company's social, environmental and sustainability initiatives.
+The Board of Directors has delegated to the Corporate Governance Committee responsibility for oversight of the Company's corporate governance risk (including environmental and social risk), public affairs risk, and human capital management risk (including DEIB, talent development, and succession planning).
 As a result, the Corporate Governance Committee meets regularly with those members of management who have responsibility for such initiatives.
-Further, the Corporate Governance Committee receives regular updates on the Company's efforts with respect to employee engagement and wellness and improving DEI among its employees and the independent sales force.
+Further, the Corporate Governance Committee receives regular updates on the Company's efforts with respect to employee engagement and wellness and improving DEIB among its employees and the independent sales force

-In December 2022, the Company published its annual Corporate Sustainability Report, which has been posted in the Governance section of our investor relations website at https://investors.primerica.com.
+In December 2023, we published our annual Corporate Sustainability Report, which has been posted in the Sustainability section of our investor relations website at https://investors.primerica.com.
 This report contains the Sustainability Accounting Standards Board ("SASB") disclosure metrics that we believe are most relevant to our industry and business model.
 We elected to use the SASB metrics over other available frameworks because of its focus on certain areas that we believe are material to our business.
-Beginning in 2021, we added to our Corporate Sustainability Report information in line with the TCFD, including our Scope 1 and Scope 2 GHG emissions.
+Our Corporate Sustainability Report also contains information in line with the Task Force on Climate-related Financial Disclosures ("TCFD"), including our Scope 1 and Scope 2 GHG emissions.